mihaildono/padawan-project/epilogue/interview-training.md

       Abstractions should not depend upon details.
 Details should depend upon abstractions.
     * Separation of Concerns (SoC)

+## Git development
+* Trunk-based
+  All developers work on a single branch with open access to it
+* Git flow
+  One main development branch with strict access to it.
+Developers work on feature branches, that are merged at certain points in time

+## Data Structures
+* Array
+* Stack
+* Queue
+* Graph
+* Tree
+* Hash table

+## Web
+* HTTP Verbs
+  - POST
+  - GET
+  - PUT
+  - PATCH
+  - DELETE
+* Protocols
+  - TCP
+  - UDP
+  - HTTP

 ## JS [Cheatsheet][cheatsheet]

 [enchancv]: https://enhancv.com/